 “Never felt the effects, and did not see results at all.
 Complete and total waste of money here.
 Would not recommend to anyone,” said another user.

-It’s clear from customer feedback that people do not see the results from ThermoPlus that they’re after.
+It’s clear from customer feedback that people do not see the results from ThermoPlus.
 One person stated, “This product did absolutely nothing for me.”

 Another user commented, “I continued for 3 weeks and have not noticed any change in my weight or appetite.”